 Nielsen numbers indicated that the NBC broadcast was the lowest-rated Golden Globe Awards since it began being televised.
-It averaged around 5.4 million viewers and a 1.2 rating in the key 18-49 age demographic, representing more than a 60 percent decline compared to 2020.
+It averaged around 7 million viewers, representing more than a 60 percent decline compared to 2020.

 March 6 — HFPA Promises New Diversity Efforts